 1. Act to Adapt Explore how extreme weather and climate could impact your community.
 Negotiate to prioritise vulnerable resources and determine action, through a giant board game.
-[45 mins] 2.
-Choose your Resources As a group, choose a final set of priority community resources that are vulnerable to extreme weather and climate, and that you wish to adapt in real life.
+[45 mins] Explore how extreme weather and climate could affect community water resources, and what that would mean for your community.
+2. Choose your As a group, choose a final set of priority community resources that are vulnerable to extreme weather and climate, and that

+Resources you wish to adapt in real life.
 [15 mins]